-Gentiles have been made partakers of their spirit.
+Gentiles have been made partakers of their spiritual things, their duty is also to minister unto them in carnal things."

 Let us notice in this that it pleased the brethren to do this.
 It was of their own free will and volition.
-I understand then that the giver has a right -so long as he is helping a righteous cause.
+I understand then that the giver has a right to choose how and for what purpose he is to give -so long as he is helping a righteous cause.
 Of course, we are to "have no fellowship with the unfruitful works of darkness."